hackforla/peopledepot/docs/CONTRIBUTING.md

 1. precommit-check.sh - sanity checks before committing code
 1. createsuperuser.sh - creates a default superuser (assumes debian env.)

-## B. Submitting Bugs for Third Party Packages / Apps
+### Submitting Bugs for Third Party Packages / Apps

 You can go to these links and submit an issue: